 Once over the finish line, you are straight into the goody bag queue.
 Everyone moved through quickly with no huge queue like in previous years.
-There was a fantastic atmosphere, plenty of sights – I really enjoyed it.
+There was a fantastic atmosphere and plenty of sights – I enjoyed it.
 One of the first, large mass events to return in the UK and it didn’t disappoint.
 When we run together, amazing things happen.

-A huge thank you to ASICS for a great event, well done to everyone that took part.
+A huge thank you to ASICS for a great event, well done to everyone who took part.